ra-kalai/wrc/README.markdown

     $ git clone git://github.com/ra-kalai/wrc.git
     $ cd wrc

-and do
+then do

 		$ SERVE_DIR=$HOME lem wrc.lua

 or if started by ssh by the right user..

 		$ DISPLAY=:0 SERVE_DIR=$HOME lem wrc.lua

 Your HOME directory should then be exposed at http://your-ip:8080/